Sufism: Influence on Judaism

 There is evidence that Sufism influenced the development of some schools of Jewish philosophy and ethics.
 In the first writing of this kind, we see Kitab al-Hidayah ila Fara'iḍ al-Ḳulub, Duties of the Heart, of Bahya ibn Paquda.
 This book was translated by Judah ibn Tibbon into Hebrew under the title Chovot HaLevavot.

 The precepts prescribed by the Torah number 613 only; those dictated by the intellect are innumerable.

 — Kremer, Alfred Von.
 1868.
 "Notice sur Sha‘rani".
 Journal Asiatique 11 (6): 258.

 In the ethical writings of the Sufis Al-Kusajri and Al-Harawi there are sections which treat of the same subjects as those treated in the Chovot ha-Lebabot and which bear the same titles: e.g., "Bab al-Tawakkul"; "Bab al-Taubah"; "Bab al-Muḥasabah"; "Bab al-Tawaḍu'"; "Bab al-Zuhd".
 In the ninth gate, Baḥya directly quotes sayings of the Sufis, whom he calls Perushim.
 However, the author of the Chovot HaLevavot did not go so far as to approve of the asceticism of the Sufis, although he showed a marked predilection for their ethical principles.

 Abraham Maimonides, the son of the Jewish philosopher Maimonides, believed that Sufi practices and doctrines continue the tradition of the biblical prophets.

 Abraham Maimonides' principal work was originally composed in Judeo-Arabic and entitled "כתאב כפאיה אלעאבדין" Kitāb Kifāyah al-'Ābidīn (A Comprehensive Guide for the Servants of God).
 From the extant surviving portion it is conjectured that the treatise was three times as long as his father's Guide for the Perplexed.
 In the book, he evidences a great appreciation for, and affinity to, Sufism.
-Followers of his path continued to foster a Jewish-Sufi form of pietism for at least a century, and he is rightly considered the founder of this pietistic school, which was centered in Egypt.
+Followers of his path continued to foster a Jewish-Sufi form of pietism for at least a century, and he is rightly considered the founder of this pietistic school, which was centred in Egypt.

-The followers of this path, which they called Hasidism (not to be confused with the [later] Jewish Hasidic movement) or Sufism (Tasawwuf), practiced spiritual retreats, solitude, fasting and sleep deprivation.
+The followers of this path, which they called Hasidism (not to be confused with the [later] Jewish Hasidic movement) or Sufism (Tasawwuf), practised spiritual retreats, solitude, fasting and sleep deprivation.
 The Jewish Sufis maintained their own brotherhood, guided by a religious leader like a Sufi sheikh.

 The Jewish Encyclopedia, in its entry on Sufism, states that the revival of Jewish mysticism in Muslim countries is probably due to the spread of Sufism in the same geographical areas.
 The entry details many parallels to Sufic concepts found in the writings of prominent Kabbalists during the Golden age of Jewish culture in Spain.